Here are quick answers to frequently asked questions. If you have one not answered here or in the body of this website, Contact Us to ask another.

 How many grants do you award each year?

 Fewer than a half-dozen new ones.
-Final number will be effected by the amount that GKV allocates to support programs where the initial GKV grant showed great promise.
+Final number will be effected by the amount that GKV allocates to support programs in years 2 and 3 where the initial GKV grant showed great promise.

 Can I contribute to GKV?